revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Exception_Handling.md

 ---

-6. How is exception handling performed in C#?
+6.How is exception handling performed in C#?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)